 Choosing where to stay at Beaches Turks and Caicos can be a challenge for first-time guests and return visitors.
 The property offers 4 unique villages to choose from all with their own characteristics.
 Some friends of mine contend they would never book anything but the Italian Village while I personally prefer the Key West Village.
 Which village at Beaches Turks and Caicos is that best fit for your family?
 What kind of accommodation would you want for your family, or what kind of ideas you have for your perfect holiday?
 The destination and the scenic setting matters a lot for the ones in search for a ideal vacation.
 Some Turks and Caicos villas or huts by the sea, maybe?
 Read on to see what you’ll love about each of the 4 villages.

 Where to Stay at Beaches Turks and Caicos

-When determining where to stay at Beaches Turks and Caicos, it is important to know that the Caribbean Village is usually the most affordable option along with the French Village.
+When determining where to stay at Beaches Turks and Caicos, it is important to know that the Caribbean Village is usually the most affordable village.
 Built first, the Caribbean Village of the resort tends to show its age a little but that doesn’t mean you should dismiss staying there.
 With great restaurants, a stellar pizza joint and some of the more active pools, the Caribbean Village is a great fit for families who want to be able to step outside their room to play basketball, volleyball and participate in other family-friendly sports and activities.
 It’s also the closest village to the Kids Camp for children ages 0-5.